-An academic researcher and speaker, last year Bill lectured at King’s College London, The World Shakespeare Congress, The University of Hull, and has previously given his dynamic lecture performance Muse on Fire: Shakespeare & The Music of the Spheres dozens of times on three continents.
+An academic researcher and speaker, last year Bill lectured at King’s College London, The World Shakespeare Congress, The University of Hull, and has performed his Muse on Fire: Shakespeare & The Music of the Spheres 20+ times on three continents.
 In the US, he held Artist Residencies for directing, composing, or conducting at Columbia University, the University of Connecticut, Purdue University, Brandeis University, the University of Wisconsin and the University of Virginia.
 He taught acting at Emerson College and Boston University and been a guest lecturer at Harvard University.

 Bill has composed on three occasions for His Royal Highness Prince Philip, Duke of Edinburgh.
 His concert programming has won a Royal Philharmonic Society Award and he is the recipient of several awards, grants, and residencies.
 Bill studied conducting with Isaiah Jackson and composition with Robert Wilson, graduated from Vassar College in 2003, trained as an actor at the National Theatre Institute, Dell’Arte, and Shakespeare & Company, and earned his Master of Fine Arts at Boston University in 2007.